symlex/di-microkernel/README.md

 applications like `Symfony\Component\Console\Application` using the same kernel.
 The result is much cleaner and leaner than the usual bootstrap and configuration madness you know from many frameworks.

-The kernel base class can be extended to customize it for a specific purpose:
+The kernel base class can be extended to customize it for a specific purpose such as long running console applications:

 ```php
 <?php